GegznaV/ds-projects/stroke-prediction/README.md

 - `health_risk_score` (integer from 0 to 5);
 - `smoking_status` (one of the following: `never smoked`, `formerly smoked`, `smokes`, `Unknown`).

-You may access the application via online server or use a local development server.
+You may access the application via an online server or use a local development server.

 ### Predictions via Online Server

-Model is deployed on Render.com and accessible via URL <https://stroke-prediction-af8t.onrender.com>.
+The model is deployed on Render.com and accessible via URL <https://stroke-prediction-af8t.onrender.com>.
-You may test if server is up via route `/test` and make predictions via route `/api/predict`.
+You may test if the server is up via route `/test` and make predictions via route `/api/predict`.

 The examples to test the service will use `curl` command line tool.
-To to run the examples `curl` must be installed.
+To run the examples `curl` must be installed.

 ```bash